 early / mid August

 Celebrating the invention of Nebraska’s Official Soft Drink by Edwin Perkins in Hastings, Nebraska more than 80 years ago, Kool-Aid Days attracts over 20,000 visitors to enjoy more than 30 different events including including a parade, games, entertainment and the world's largest Kool-Aid stand.
 In 2006, Kool-Aid Days won the Governor’s Award for Most Outstanding Nebraska Event in a city of 20,000 or more.

 For more information about Kool-Aid Days in Hastings visit:

 Qwest Convention Center – Omaha, Nebraska

-Voted one of the top events in the USA, named one of the top 50 Old West Trail Events in Old West Trail Country and saluted as the number one event in Omaha, Nebraska’s mammoth 4-day, award-wining SeptemberFest has been an Omaha tradition for more than 34 years.
+Voted one of the top events in the USA, one of the main Nebraska US events, named one of the top 50 Old West Trail Events in Old West Trail Country and saluted as the number one event in Omaha, Nebraska’s mammoth 4-day, award-wining SeptemberFest has been an Omaha tradition for more than 34 years.
 An event for the whole family, SeptemberFest offers entertainment in the music tent, a Labor Day parade complete with a free concert of patriotic and pop selections, a mechanical bull, circus, fireworks and an endless list of other special events like the Omaha Rollergirls, Omaha’s premier all-female roller derby team.

 For more information about SeptemberFest in Omaha visit: